Introduction

 'completed'

-Almost 1200 pages (it took about 70 seconds on my machine; the speed vary based on your connection speed).
-Let’s look at one of the elements of the data
+3 pages (this took about 8 seconds on my machine; speed varies based on your connection and website complexity).
+Letโs examine one of the elements in the data

 list: